puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 }
 ```

-Puppet's old behavior of evaluating the empty string as `false` would allow you to set the default based on a simple if-statement.
-In Puppet 4.x, this behavior is flipped and `$parameter_to_check_real` will be set to an empty string.
+Puppet's old behavior of evaluating the empty string as `false` allowed you to set the default based on a simple if-statement.
+Since Puppet 4.0, this behavior is flipped and `$parameter_to_check_real` is set to an empty string.

 You can check your existing codebase for this behavior with a [puppet-lint plugin](https://github.com/puppet-community/puppet-lint-empty_string-check).

-See [the language page on boolean values][boolean] for more info.
+See [the language page on boolean values][boolean] for more information.

 ### The `in` operator is slightly different